Leeds Children’s Mayor

 Get involved

-Tell your school about the project and encourage them to submit their year 5 manifesto in June.
+Tell your school, parents or carers about the project and encourage them to support you.

 Vote for your favourite manifestos every summer.